Keshav-Sundar-4/SymFold/README.md

 # Symmetry Aware Partial Diffusion
 A codebase that runs symmetrical partial diffusion on any given input sequence.
 Automated sequence recovery and symmetrization.
 No symmetry specification required - the code automatically adjusts to the users need.

+Rotationa matrices etc. are provided.
+The primary goal of this model is to accurately predict capsid structure using minimal computational means.

-A simple file replacement schematic is shown below - v0.4.0 is required for proper compatability.
+A simple file replacement schematic is shown below - Boltz v0.4.0 is required for proper compatability.

 <img width="250" height="250" alt="Screenshot 2026-02-16 at 10 48 06" src="https://github.com/user-attachments/assets/7bea5051-6f81-4789-82aa-cbdba7bb91e5" />
 <img width="250" height="250" alt="Screenshot 2026-02-21 at 20 20 33" src="https://github.com/user-attachments/assets/1020763c-16bc-4a29-a3a6-b1b220523383" />